victoria34/matchminer-engine/README.md

 Clinical trial matching algorithm.

 ## Requirements
-MatchEngine requires you to have MongoDB installed and running.
-All additional required python libraries can be installed with
+MatchEngine requires you to have Python 2.7 and MongoDB installed and running.
+We recommend using virtualenv to create a fresh Python2.7 enviroment, all additional required python libraries can be installed with
 ```bash
 pip install -r requirements.txt
 ```